About Dr. Daniel Labow

-Use our Free Doctor Match to find top specialists near you who can treat your peritoneal mesothelioma.
+Use our Free Doctor Match to find top specialists near you who can treat your type and stage of mesothelioma.

 Dr. Labow’s Cancer Research

-Dr. Labow is extremely knowledgeable about numerous forms of cancers and has applied his extensive research to a wide range of medical challenges.
-Much of his experience is with abdominal cancers like pleural mesothelioma, but he also works with appendiceal, gastric, ovarian, and colon cancer patients.
+Dr. Labow is extremely knowledgeable about numerous forms of cancer and has applied his extensive research to a wide range of medical challenges.
+Much of his experience is with abdominal cancers like peritoneal mesothelioma, but he also works with appendiceal, gastric, ovarian, and colon cancer patients.

 In a review of peritoneal mesothelioma cases, Dr. Labow looked at the existing research in hopes of helping the medical community better understand, diagnose, and treat this form of cancer in the future.